brian-arnold/brian-arnold.github.io/pages/about/about.md

 # Highlights

-Here I highlight my technical contributions to selected collaborations in which I take the lead on a modular component.
-These contributions involve applying my skills I mentioned above to various data modalities including 3D movies of neural activity, spatial transcriptomics, and whole-genome sequencing (WGS).
+Here, I highlight my technical contributions to selected collaborations in which I take the lead on a modular component.
+These contributions involve applying my skills mentioned above to various data modalities including 3D movies of neural activity, spatial transcriptomics, and whole-genome sequencing (WGS).

 - [3D movie analysis](https://github.com/brian-arnold/whole_AL_segmentation): image segmentation to decode neural activity in the mosquito antennal lobe (AL)
   - created python workflows to measure activity of the entire AL